 A string of nuclear missteps, many uncovered by The Associated Press, have beset the nation's nuclear force in the last year:

-— On Jan.
-16, the Air Force said at least 34 nuclear missile launch officers have been implicated in a cheating scandal and have been stripped of their certification in what the Air Force believes is the largest such breach of integrity in the nuclear force.
+— On Wednesday, the Air Force said 34 nuclear missile launch officers have been implicated in a cheating scandal and have been stripped of their certification in what the Air Force believes is the largest such breach of integrity in the nuclear force.
 The cheating involves the monthly test on their knowledge of how to operate the missiles.

 — In April, 17 missile crew members in the 91st Missile Wing at Minot, N.D., were deemed temporarily unfit for duty and given weeks of remedial training.
 The wing's deputy commander of operations complained of "rot" in the force.
 Later, the officer in charge of the 91st's missile crew training and proficiency was relieved of duty.

 — In August, the 341st Missile Wing at Malmstrom failed a safety and security inspection.
 Nine days later the officer in charge of security forces there was relieved of duty.
 In October the unit passed a do-over test.